gardener/etcd-backup-restore/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug Report
-about: Report a bug encountered while working with etcd-druid
+about: Report a bug encountered while working with etcd-backup-restore

 ---